 The city of Stuart was founded in 1870 by Civil War veteran Capt.
 Charles A. Stuart and is probably most famous for being a town of “over 1700 good eggs and a few stinkers” as their city welcome sign proclaims.

 Built in 1879 as part of a major train repair complex, the depot is now the town’s last link to its bustling railroad past and is listed on the National Register of Historic Places.
 Jack Kerouac became stranded here with a friend on his road trip across the US and wrote about it in the best-selling novel “On the Road”.

 Historic All Saints Building

 Built in 1908 and partially destroyed by an arsonist in 1995, the former Catholic Church is a rare example of Byzantine and Romanesque architecture in the Midwest.
 It’s featured on the National Register of Historic Places.
 The building has been restored as the Saints Center for Culture and the Arts and houses the Learning Museum of Religious Tolerance.
-To arrange a one-of-a-kind tour, call 515-523-2921 or visit the website.
+To arrange a tour or for more information, please visit the website.